automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Jeholosaurus.md

 # Jeholosaurus
-## Description: This ornithopod may have had an omnivorous diet.
+## This ornithopod may have had an omnivorous diet.